avdi/brainguy/README.markdown

 No. Brainguy events are processed synchronously have no awareness of concurrency.

+*Is there somewhere I can learn more about using observers to keep responsibilities separate?*

+Yes.
+The book [*Growing Object-Oriented Software, Guided by Tests*](http://www.growing-object-oriented-software.com/) was a big inspiration for this library.

 ## Installation

 Add this line to your application's Gemfile: